 Back in 1863, The Old Parish Rooms were originally built for the purpose of being a parish hall and school house.
 Now converted, the stylish split-level venue is the perfect spot for trendy couples on the hunt for an unusual wedding venue.
 The original features and tall parish windows give the venue plenty of natural light and we love the neutral decor inside too.

-56. Port Lympne Wild Animal Park and Mansion – Ashford, Kent
+57. Port Lympne Hotel & Reserve – Ashford, Kent

 At Port Lympne, couples can say their vows in a number of different locations – from the Italian-inspired terraces to the beautiful indoor rooms.
 Couples and their guests can also go on a VIP safari to the African and Asian Experience, where you can even feed giraffes!
 There are also nine unique ways to stay the night after the wedding, from a sleepover in the historic hotel to staying inside Tiger Lodge…